Suspect in Charlie Kirk assassination expressed opposition to conservative activist's views

 In addition, a roommate shared with authorities messages from the chatting app Discord that involved a contact named Tyler and discussed a rifle wrapped in a towel, engraved bullets and a scope, the governor said.
 A Mauser .30-caliber, bolt-action rifle was found in a towel in a wooded area along the path investigators believe Robinson took after firing a shot from a distant roof and then fleeing.

-The clothes the suspect wore when confronted by law enforcement late Thursday were consistent with what he had on when he arrived on campus a day earlier, and a family member confirmed that a drove a grey Dodge Challenger that surveillance video captured him driving to the universities, Cox said.
+The clothes the suspect wore when confronted by law enforcement late Thursday were consistent with what he had on when he arrived on campus a day earlier, and a family member confirmed that he drove a gray Dodge Challenger like the one seen in surveillance video that recorded Robinson driving to the university on the day of the shooting, Cox said.

 Robinson’s father recognized him from the photos released by the FBI and told him to turn himself in.
 Robinson refused at first, but then changed his mind, according to a law enforcement official who spoke on the condition of anonymity to discuss an ongoing investigation.
 His father reached out for help to their youth pastor, who also occasionally works with the U.S. Marshals and called the agency so he could turn himself in.

-Meanwhile, investigators continued to dig into the background of Robinson, who was admitted to Utah State University, where Kirk was shot, on a prestigious academic scholarship, according to a video of him reading his acceptance letter posted to a family member’s social media account.
+Meanwhile, investigators continued to dig into the background of Robinson, who was admitted to Utah State University, about 80 miles north of Salt Lake City, on a prestigious academic scholarship, according to a video of him reading his acceptance letter posted to a family member’s social media account.
 However, he attended for only one semester in 2021, a university spokesperson said.

 Robinson’s address was still listed as his parent’s home, and he is registered as an unaffiliated voter, according to Utah state records.
 He does not appear to have a prior criminal record.
-The family lives in a suburb of the city of St. George in southern Utah, about a 3.5-hour drive south of the Utah Valley campus.
+The family lives in a suburb of the city of St. George in southern Utah, about a 3.5-hour drive south of the Utah Valley University campus where Kirk was shot.

 Family members of Robinson did not immediately return messages seeking comment.
 It was not clear if he had a lawyer.